bryantheastronaut/mernCommentBox/README.md

 The first thing we will do is create a skeleton React application to work with.
 This will save us from needing to configure a webpack file, incorporate babel for JSX use, and other React setup headaches.

-`create-react-app mernCommentBox && cd mernCommentBox` will create the base for us and bring us to our working directory.
+`create-react-app merncommentbox && cd merncommentbox` will create the base for us and bring us to our working directory.

 if we run `npm start`, we get this pretty little app here: ![img1](./images/img1.png)